Best Tools for Project Portfolio Management

 Despite its rich functionalities, a number of customizable features such as issue and task custom fields, custom projects fields, custom profiles, and roles are only available with the most advanced plan.

 Zoho Projects offers a 10-day free trial and two paid subscription plans.
-The Premium plan is designed for up to 50 members and starts at €5/mo while the Enterprise plan starts at €10/mo and has no upper limit of users.
+The Premium plan starts at €5/user/mo while the Enterprise plan starts at €10/mo.

 10. Planisware

 Plansware is an all-in-one project and portfolio management solution built to encompass cost, resource, planning, and supply management.
 The company was established in 1998 by Pierre Demonsant and serves over 1000 customers across the globe.
 Planisware offers two solutions.
 The Planisware Enterprise is designed to help large organizations manage budgets, forecasts, schedules, and resources from a single place.
-On the other hand, Planisware Orchestra is designed for small and medium-sized businesses enabling end-to-end project portfolio management.
-Both products are cloud-based and include features such as status tracking, time and expense tracking, and timeline views.
-Planisware’s short free trial and learning curve are highlighted as drawbacks.

 Both Planisware Enterprise and Planisware Orchestra have custom pricing.
 The Planisware Orchestra offers a 14-day free trial.